teomotun/Monster-Job-Postings-ETL/ReadME.md

 Loaded the extracted informations to 2 databases.
 First was the schema for the count which was loaded to a POSTGRES database.
 The second was the schema for the job descriptions which was loaded to a MONGO database.(**LOAD**)

-**Tools Used: Beautiful, Splinter, Matplotlib, Splinter, Calender, Datetime, SQLAlchemy, Regular Expressions, Pymongo**
+**Tools Used: BeautifulSoup, Splinter, Matplotlib, Splinter, Calender, Datetime, SQLAlchemy, Regular Expressions, Pymongo**